microsoft/onnxruntime/docs/tutorials/on-device-training/ios-app.md

 }
 ```

-### Training View
+### Train View

-The `TrainingView` will be used to train the model on the user's voice.
+The `TrainView` will be used to train the model on the user's voice.
 First, it will prompt the user to record `kNumRecordings` recordings of their voice.
 Then, it will train the model on the user's voice and some pre-recorded recordings of other speakers' voices.
 Finally, it will export the trained model for inference purposes.

 ```swift
 import SwiftUI